Study of decoherence in radial local phonon hopping within trapped-ion string: Experimental procedure

 \section{Experimental procedure}

 We confined two $^{40}$Ca$^+$ ions in a linear Paul trap, with radio-frequency (RF) and direct-current fields providing radial and axial confinement.
 RF signals were fed to the trap electrodes through a helical resonator with a resonance frequency of 23.5 MHz.
-Regulating the RF amplitudes of the radial electrode voltages allowed us to stabilize the radial trap frequencies ($\omega _x$, $\omega _y$) \cite{johnson2016active}.
+Regulating the RF amplitude of the radial electrode voltage allowed us to stabilize the radial trap frequencies ($\omega _x$, $\omega _y$) \cite{johnson2016active}.
 The confinement along the axial direction was relatively weak, resulting in large inter-ion distances and the formation of a linear ion chain in the axial direction.
 We decomposed the motion of the ions into three-dimensional vibrations in axial ($z$) and radial ($x$ and $y$) directions.
 The Hamiltonian governing the radial direction (the $y$ direction in this study) can be written as follows \cite{porras2004bose}:

-where $y_i$ and $z_i$ represent the spatial coordinates of the $i$-th ion in the ion chain, $p_i$ is the ion momentum, $m$ is the ion mass, and $\omega_y$ is the trap frequency in the radial $y$ direction.
+where $\hat{y}_i$ and $\hat{p}_i$ represent the position and momentum, respectively, of the $i$th ion in the ion chain along the radial $y$ direction, $m$ is the ion mass, $\omega_y$ is the trap frequency in the radial $y$ direction, $q$ is the charge of each ion, and $\bar{z}_i$ represents the equilibrium position of the $i$th ion along the axial $z$ direction.
 The first two terms in the Hamiltonian represent the kinetic energy and trap potential, respectively, and the last term represents the Coulomb interaction, which induces phonon hopping.
-Then, we converted the Hamiltonian in Eq.~(\ref{eq1}) to its second quantized form.
+We converted the Hamiltonian in Eq.~\eqref{eqn-Hy1} to its second quantized form.
 It can be rewritten using local-phonon operators as follows \cite{porras2004bose}:

 where